All Episodes

 No, it was a female dog.

-So that I think is the most interesting weird fact I've learned today, although the day is young, but but so the Bolsheviks shipped the royal family from Well, they where were they originally?
+So that, I think, is the most interesting weird fact I've learned today, although the day is young.

-Yekaterinburg is right at the beginning of the Ural Mountains.
+Ekaterinburg is right at the beginning of the Ural Mountains.

-So we're far far east into Siberia.
+So we're far, far east into Siberia.

-So they brought them about as far away as you could get without literally going out into the wilderness.
+They brought them about as far away as you could get without literally going out into the wilderness.

-Oh, I gather that you can no longer visit Yekaterinburg, or at least you can't see where they were massacred because some Russian commies are well in the 1980s it was ordered that the Apatyev House where the murders took place was to be destroyed by none other than Boris Yeltsin himself.
+Well, in the 1980s, it was ordered that the Apatiev house where the murders took place was to be destroyed by none other than Boris Yeltsin himself.

 So something good did come out of it.

-Because of course the Bolsheviks conducted conducted their own fake investigations that totally exonerated themselves and totally uh hid responsibility, you know, they they deny that an order came from Lenin, they deny all these sorts of things because the world was disgusted by what happened.
+Because of course the Bolsheviks conducted their own fake investigations that totally exonerated themselves and totally hid responsibility.

 Well, ordinary Americans would be, but not the people who actually organized the Bolshevik Revolution in the first place, because it was all going to plan for them.